-75. Punishment for malicious abuse of power:-(1) The Local Public Health Authority or a Secretary of a Local Self Government Institution or any officer or employee of a Local Public Health Authority or of the Government, who maliciously abuses any powers conferred on him by or under this Ordinance, shall be punished with fine which may extend to ten thousand rupees.
+75. Punishment for malicious abuse of power.-(1) The Local Public Health Authority or a Secretary of a Local Self Government Institution or any officer or employee of a Local on him by or under this Ordinance, shall be punished with fine which may extend to ten thousand rupees.